Alig96/nzombies/README.md

 	- Set a SoundCloud link to the song to play on Easter Egg
 	- Decide starting weapon and points

-- Better Zombie AI
+- Better Zombie AI (Thanks Lolle!)
-	- Zombies can now jump (Thanks lolle!)
+	- Zombies can now jump
 	- Zombies now know which navmeshes are locked to doors and won't path through them
 	- Zombies can now know if there are players in the same area as them
 	- Zombies can now go back to respawn if they can't get to any players
-	- Zombies can now climb ladders!

 - Weapon Carrying
 	- Max number weapons you can carry